harveydevereux/harveydevereux/README.md

 ### Hi, I'm Harvey

-I did a PhD, then a Post-doc.
+I did a PhD, then a Post-doc, now I work at the Alan Turing Institute.
+Throughout I have been a research software engineer at heart.

 I like to build neat applications and automations.
 I love Rust, but mainly work in Fortran (I know), Python, and C++ professionally.

-I am currently looking for my next role, checkout my [CV here](https://devereux.io/cv).

 Some fun things you might like
 - Personal projects